Fine Arts » Art

 Misericordia Heart of Mercy’s Art Program

 Misericordia’s art program enables residents to work with different textures, forms and cultural art.
 The residents spend the year just like our students learning about art history and different types of art.
 The program has been in existence for a long time and each year the art becomes more and more sophisticated.
-Their work is then displayed all over Chicago, auctioned off each spring at the Art Institute of Chicago, and even sold in their very own gift shop.
-We are pleased that some of our collaborative art projects hang in our school halls all created by Misericordia residents and FHC students.
+Their work is then displayed all over Chicago, auctioned off each year at the Art Institute of Chicago, and sold in their very own gift shops around

-Beginning in late February, our team will work with Misericordia residents for two to three mornings at Misericordia.
-Mr. Kurt Fondreist, a Misericordia Art Director and Mrs. Bennett, FHC Art Teacher, will lead the group in a collaborative art project.
+Beginning in February, our team will work with Misericordia residents four mornings at Misericordia.
+Ms. Kristine Monhollon, a Misericordia Art Educator and Mrs. Joanne Bennett, FHC Art Educator, will lead the group in a collaborative art project featuring the artist, Henri Matisse.
+Students and residents will learn about artists who have embraced their disabilities and different abilities to create magnificent and inspiring work.
 At the end of the program, Misericordia residents will join the entire student body for Mass to present the masterpiece and share in a discussion of what was learned.